codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-classic.md

 The Run column includes the link to the pipeline in Codefresh Classic.

-Here is an example of the pipeline build  in Codefresh Classic with the Enrich image for CSDP step (top) and the log (below).
+Here is an example of the pipeline build  in Codefresh Classic with the Enrich image for CSDP step (top) and the log (down).

 {% include image.html
 lightbox="true"